rabbithat/nRF52840-Dongle_hex/README.md

 Note: at present the hex file here provides no USB support, so the current choices of access to the REPL on the dongle are either 1.
-The wireless REPL (https://github.com/rabbithat/nRF52_wireless_Forth_REPL), which I include in the hex file, or 2.
-Serial access over the above two pins.
-If you prefer to use different pins, you can select the ones you want using the FORTH code (https://github.com/rabbithat/nRF52_change_UART_pins) already included in the hex file.
+The wireless REPL (https://github.com/rabbithat/nRF52_wireless_Forth_REPL), which I include in the hex file, or 2. serial access over the above two pins.
+If you prefer to use different pins, you can very easily select the ones you want using the FORTH code (https://github.com/rabbithat/nRF52_change_UART_pins) already included in the hex file.